Large grants programme

 Running costs.

-Core costs (as long as you can clearly demonstrate how these will contribute to the aims of the programme).
+Core costs (as long as you can clearly demonstrate how these will contribute to the aims of the grants programme).

 Work that aims to create transformative change with demonstrable impact.